sharetribe/flex-docs/src/docs/tutorial/configuration/index.md

     └── config.js
 ```

-Most of the environment variables are just included into _config.js_
+Most of the environment variables are just included in _config.js_ file,
-file, which is then imported into those components that use those
+which is then imported into those components that use those variables.
-variables.

 However, config.js file contains also other variables that are just
 hard-coded there.
 For example, **siteTitle** is set in config.js - and